PingThingsIO/blog/docs/source/index.rst

 About NI4AI
 ===========
-A National Infrastructure for AI on the Grid is an ARPA-E funded project designed to advance AI/ML for the electric grid.
+A National Infrastructure for AI on the Grid is an ARPA-E funded project designed to advance AI/ML for the electric grid!

 **Contributors:** PingThings and UC Berkeley